cpshaheen/Senior_Project/YOLOv4_Prep_&_Training/README.txt

 	https://github.com/AlexeyAB/darknet

-*note: refer to the readme of the GitHub repo for more information on the frame work and configuration.
+*note: refer to the readme of the GitHub repo for more information on the framework and configuration.

 Next, configure the Makefile to take advantage of your machines gpu, libraries, etc. and compile the darknet framework.
 (Refer to the repo README)